looking for buy & hold rentals

 2) Passive investing is often boring since this is not a get rich quick method of building wealth and uneventful (if things are going well there aren’t too many cool stories).

 This podcast and blog are meant to distill content just to the golden nuggets for the passive Real Estate Investor.
 I plan to go beyond the newbie tips that clutter the internet and cocktail parties because lets’ face it, as a passive investor your time should be spent on things that you love to do and those who are important to you (not trolling real estate internet forums or making makeshift plumbing repairs on your property).

-As I get more experienced, I recognize that there are a lot quicker ways to make a lot of money in Real Estate such as apartment investing, flipping high-end properties, or development but for the time being I have a full-time job that is alright and until that changes this is the path that I have zeroed in on.
-So if you are like me, join me on this train and if you don’t like your job and want to quit you can get on board too we will wake you up when it’s your time to escape the rat-race.
+As I get more experienced, I recognize that there are a lot of quicker ways to make a lot of money in Real Estate such as apartment investing, flipping high-end properties, or development but for the time being this is the path that I have zeroed in on.
+So if you are like me, join me on this train, and if you don’t like your job and want to quit you can get on board too!
+We will wake you up when it’s your time to escape the rat-race.

 Real Estate has empowered me financially I wanted to give back to the investor community.

 “Overwhelmed by the amount of stuff is on SimplePassiveCashflow.com?
 Don’t know where the heck to start?
 Text the word “simple” to 314-665-1767 for the curated course to get you up to speed on the past two years of content.”